-- Section 173, relating to circulation expenditures. - Section 174, relating to research and experimental expenditures. - Section 263(c), relating to intangible - drilling and development expenditures. - Section 616(a), relating to development expenditures. - Section 617(a), relating to mining exploration expenditures.
+- Section 173, relating to circulation expenditures. - Section 174, relating to research and experimental expenditures. - Section 263(c), relating to intangible drilling and development expenditures. - Section 616(a), relating to development expenditures. - Section 617(a), relating to mining exploration expenditures. - Certain business start-up and organizational costs that the partnership elects to deduct.
+See Limitations on Deductions on page 14. - Certain costs of qualified film or television productions commencing after October 22, 2004.
+See section 181 for details.